-Failure to notify as soon as possible and in conforming to the thirty (30) minute notification shall be cause for the following informal and formal disciplinary action:
+Failure to notify as soon as possible and in conforming to the thirty (30) minute notification shall be cause for the following disciplinary action:

-- (1) For the first time in a six (6) month period, a Memorandum of Discussion (informal). - (2) For the second time within a six (6) month period, a Letter of Reprimand (formal). - (3) For any subsequent time within a six (6) month period, suspension from work; or at any time four (4) or more incidents occur within a six (6) month period, the employee may be discharged (formal).
+- (1) For the first time within a six (6) month period, a Memorandum of Discussion. - (2) For the second time within a six (6) month period, a Letter of Reprimand. - (3) For any subsequent time within a six (6) month period, suspension from work; or at any time four (4) or more incidents occur within a six (6) month period, the employee may be discharged.

 The six (6) month period will be defined as six (6) months from the most recent incident.
-If no other incident occurs within six (6) months of the most recent incident, the disciplinary data shall be removed from the employee's official personnel file.
+If no other incident occurs within six (6) months of the most recent incident, the disciplinary data will be removed from the employee's active file.